 - Gas, Dining, and Travel Rewards Credit Card(s)…Whether you earn cash back, miles, or points, make sure the money you spend on this trip is helping you earn for the next one.

 - Electronic Toll Pass…if applicable where you’re driving

 Let’s switch gears (couldn’t help myself!) away from the car and think about you and the other people on this road trip.
 These next sections are broken up into road trip necessities lists that cover being comfortable in the car, entertainment, personal items, and food.

 Things to Bring on a Road Trip to Keep Everyone Feeling Cozy

 Keeping everyone in the car happy and relaxed is so important!
 Snacks, entertainment, and interesting sights won’t be of much help if you’re not comfortable.
 So, be sure to stock the car with these things you need for a road trip.

-- Blanket or Sleeping Bag…versatility (think picnic blanket) versus a rolled up space-saver
+- Blanket or Sleeping Bag…versatility (think picnic blanket) and a (possible) rolled-up space-saver

 - Eye Mask